diyabc/diyabcGUI/README.md

 # ![icon](man/figures/coccicon_32x32.png) Graphical User Interface for DIYABC-RF software

-> **Disclaimer:** `DIYABC-RF GUI` is under final development stage and not officially released yet.
+> **Disclaimer:** `DIYABC-RF GUI` is under final development stage.
 You may still encounter a few bugs.
+Please check ongoing issues or fill a new one [here](https://github.com/diyabc/diyabcGUI/issues) if you encounter any problem.

 We provide a graphical user interface (GUI) for the `DIYABC-RF` software [1], called `DIYABC-RF GUI`.